Enables Python-based AG-UI protocol integration for streaming agents and hybrid UI.

 This is the description your AI agent reads to decide when to run this skill — the better it matches your request, the more reliably it fires.

 Build AG-UI (Agent UI) protocol servers and clients in Python with the Microsoft Agent Framework (`agent-framework-ag-ui`).
-Use when hosting an `Agent` or `Workflow` as a streaming HTTP endpoint via `add_agent_framework_fastapi_endpoint`, consuming an AG-UI server with `AGUIChatClient`, wiring hybrid client-side + server-side tool calls, managing thread-scoped state and conversation continuity, returning rich tool payloads via `state_update`, or implementing the seven standard AG-UI features (chat, backend tool rendering, human-in-the-loop, generative UI, tool-based UI, shared state, predictive state updates).About this skill
+Use when hosting an `Agent` or `Workflow` as a streaming HTTP endpoint via `add_agent_framework_fastapi_endpoint`, consuming an AG-UI server with `AGUIChatClient`, wiring hybrid client-side + server-side tool calls, managing thread-scoped state and conversation continuity, returning rich tool payloads via `state_update`, or implementing the seven standard AG-UI features (chat, backend tool rendering, human-in-the-loop, generative UI, tool-based UI, shared state, predictive state updates).Key capabilities

 Microsoft Agent Framework — AG-UI Integration (Python)